kartik2828/All_in_one/README.md

 # Basics to Advance any Language
-1) Tutorialspoint [https://www.tutorialspoint.com/] -- You can learn anything from this site and everything is in proper format
+1) Tutorialspoint [https://www.tutorialspoint.com/] -- You can learn anything from this site and everything is in a proper format
+2) Javapoint - [https://www.javatpoint.com/] -- You can learn anything from this site and everything is in a proper format